Hospitality, conferences and catering services privacy notice

 We use Food Alert, a safety consultancy firm to manage cases of alleged food poisoning incidents using FACT, a safety compliance service.
 As part of this process, Food Alert would receive and hold medical information about you as part of their investigation, but this would not be accessible to University of Surrey staff.

-We only collect the data we need and keep that data up to date and only for as long as it is needed.
+The University collects only the data we need and we keep the data up to date and only for as long as it is needed.

 We collect your personal data in order to:

 - Process and manage a booking contract

 - Ensure that we can meet any special requirements you may have during your booking

 - Send you news and information for marketing purposes (where you have consented to this)